golioth/signy/examples/zephyr/basic/README.md

 Key Infrastructure (PKI)](https://docs.golioth.io/connectivity/credentials/pki).

-For demonstration purposes, keys and certificates can be generated locally, then included in the firmware build. `signy` requires the use of a `secp256r1` elliptic curve key pair.
+For demonstration purposes, keys and certificates can be generated locally, then loaded onto the device. `signy` requires the use of a `secp256r1` elliptic curve key pair.
 If using `signy` with Golioth, see the [relevant documentation](https://docs.golioth.io/connectivity/credentials/pki#establishing-pki) for establishing a Certificate Authority (CA) and issuing device certificates.